GB RANKING2

 Runner-up with Henri Kontinen at Wimbledon defending their 2016 title.
 In singles, finished season at no.74, in the Top 100 for the sixth time.
 SF at Eastbourne, QF at Monterrey and Luxembourg, R3 Wimbledon, R2 Australia, R1 US Open.

-Winning Wimbledon with doubles partner Henri Kontinen in 2016.
+- Winning Wimbledon Championships with doubles partner Henri Kontinen in 2016.

 What has Heather Watson won?

-Heather Watson has won nine titles, including the mixed double title at Wimbledon in 2016 which made her the first British woman to win a Grand Slam title in 15 years, and the WTA singles title at the Japan Open.
+Heather's won nine titles, including the mixed doubles title at Wimbledon in 2016 which made her the first British woman to win a Grand Slam title in 15 years.
+She paired with Finland's Henri Kontinen to defeat Robert Farah (COL) and Anna-Lena Groenfeld (GER) in the final 7-6 6-4.